gsajko/fuel_prices_qld/README.md

         - parquet optimization: avoid many small files
         - could do this with github action in the scraping repo
         - upload in a asynchronous way
+- [ ] make transforms using dbt core